mavdi/grunt-cucumberjs/README.md

 # grunt-cucumberjs

 > Runs cucumberjs features and output results in various formats including html.
+> Runs cucumberjs features and/or scenarios in parallel.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`